Mulwor/note-app/rolling-scopes-school/tests/week-7/Linters, Formatters and Husky.md

 `d) Adds a "prepare" script to package.json`

 ---
-21. How can ESLint be configured? (мультивыбор)
+21. How can ESLint be configured?

 `a) By enabling a rule as a warning or an error`
 `b) By creating custom rules`